Hustada/fallacy-bot/README.md

-# Twitter Fallacy Detection Bot
+# Fallacy Bot

-An AI-powered bot that detects logical fallacies in tweets and provides educational feedback using GPT-3.5-turbo.
+An AI-powered bot that detects logical fallacies in text and provides educational feedback using GPT-3.5-turbo.

 ## Features